 - At least one measurable lesion per RECIST 1.1/RANO with a [68Ga]-NeoB uptake

 - Patients for whom no standard therapy is available, tolerated or appropriate

-- Presence of at least one tumor lesion confirmed with functional or structural imaging
+- Presence of at least one tumor lesion confirmed with low-dose CT or MRI acquired

 - Patient Eastern Cooperative Oncology Group (ECOG) performance status ≤ 2.